Simplified Facade (Structural Pattern)

 🌕 Solution

-With this approach, decouples the application code from the third-party framework.
+With this approach, Architect Spidey decouples the application code from the third-party framework.
 It also simplifies code when using limited functionality from the vast library.
 All objects in the application interact with EventTracker and further EventTracker interacts with the subcomponents of the Analytics library of Firebase.

-Facade Componentes
+Facade Components

 Facade Class: